mrazjava/booklink-openlibrary/README.md

 Book covers are available as a bulk download.

-Author images must be download individually on case-by-case basis, which makes obtaining them much more difficult.
-This import process does support author image download though.
-I ran it over several nights (about a week in total) with stop-resume approach quite successfully.
-As of September 2020, downloading 1 image per author (some authors have more than one image available) resulted in about 150k images for ~7.5 million authors which adjusting for size (S/M/L) gives us one image every 150th author on average; or, only about 0.67% of authors (usually most popular ones) have a downloadable image.

 #### Covers
 Book records contain references to covers which are by far the largest download.
 Covers are available in three sizes, small, medium and large.
 Details explained on [this](https://openlibrary.org/dev/docs/api/covers) openlibrary page